eliooses/BTCards/README.md

-# decentradexchange
+# inDEX we trust.

-A full list of decentralized exchanges of cryptocurrencies and tokens.
+A full index of decentralized exchanges (DEX) of cryptocurrencies and tokens, and their protocols.

 **Please consider donate**: 0xcf28eC228eE5Cf04580e36CfacDA75b610c858fe